ramaneswaran/ramaneswaran.github.io/_pages/about.md

 When I'm not working, I am generally [birding]({ site.url }}/birding), hiking, biking reading or star gazing.
 I like to [blog]({{ site.url }}/archive.html) and have written a few articles compiling my experiences with graduate school admissions, visa applications, biking etc. During my undergraduate days, I used to lead a club at IIT Bombay, namely [The Web and Coding Club](https://www.facebook.com/wncc.iitb/), where we help people get started with code.
 I also used to actively contribute to [StackOverflow](http://stackoverflow.com/users/5080995/martianwars) and to our club's [wiki](http://wncc-iitb.org/wiki), a beginner's programming guide.
 Finally, I [collect]({{ site.url }}/assets/rubik.jpg) Rubiks puzzles!
 Unfortunately, I am not good at solving them!

-Some people on the internet (especially on Mozilla's IRC) know me as *martianwars*.
+Some people on the internet (especially on Mozilla's IRC) know me as *martianwars*. -->

+Need to fill this